- Recommended

 Discover the best of Val Thorens — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Val Thorens trip today.

 Service is usually included.
-Rounding up or leaving 5-10% for good restaurant service is appreciated.
-Small tips for bartenders, taxi drivers, and hotel staff are optional.
+Rounding up or leaving 5-10% for great restaurant service is appreciated.
+Taxis can be rounded up; cafés often just round up or leave small change.

 Find answers to the most common questions about traveling from Montpellier to Val Thorens by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Val Thorens, this guide helps you travel smarter and with confidence.